Barkhausen-Institut/usrp_uhd_wrapper/README.md

 8. `make install`
 9. `ctest -V` to check if the tests pass

+To start the usrp server as a service, run:

+1. `systemctl start rpc-server.service`
+2. `systemctl enable rpc-server.service`

 For the client:

 1. Ensure that you use at least python3.9.